 While I was writing this blog post I contacted A2X and they kindly offered us a discount.
-If you want to sign up then use code TRYA2X17_10%OFF for 10% off your lifetime subscriptions.
-The code is valid until the end of November 2017.
+If you want to sign up to A2X then use coupon code TRYA2X17_10%OFF for 10% off your lifetime subscriptions.

 Tying Together Amazon FBA Accounting

 A2X imports into its dashboard all the information needed from your Amazon seller account and splits it to correspond with the payments that Amazon sends to your bank account.